ezhonok/shame-of-fame-x/README.md

 Shame or Fame

 App for people to:
-1. Create posts about something bad that user witnessed but either didn’t require police involvement (littering/smoking/being that air pod asshole on CTA) or something that happened too fast for police to get involved and that community should be aware of as well (sexual harrassment)
+1. Create posts about something bad that user witnessed but either didn’t require police involvement (littering/smoking) or something that happened too fast for police to get involved and that community should be aware of as well (sexual harrassment)
 2. Create posts about something/someone awesome

 MVP